Sofia-Hassan/-Etch-a-Sketch/README.md

 # -Etch-a-Sketch

-This is a board with twenty squares initially.
+This is a board with 30 squares initially.
 On hovering over their color is changed randomly.